 - It is more moderate than HIIT, so do your steady state cardio 3 to 4 times a week when you are not doing HIIT…do HIIT the other 2 to 3 times a week.
-You cannot do HIIT more than about 3 times per week, or you will not have enough recovery time and you will burn out.
+You cannot do very intense HIIT more than about 3 times per week, or you will not have enough recovery time and you will burn out.
 LSD is a nice recovery workout while also burning calories, and it also adds some nice variation.

 - If you are the ultimate hard-gaining, endomorph that has to scratch, claw, and fight for your gains, you’ll likely find your body reacts best to a combination of varying cardio routines: HIIT, Fartlek, LSD, etc. (2)